yiisoft/queue/README.md

 ## Console execution

-The exact way of task execution depends on the driver used.
-Most drivers can be run using console commands, which the component automatically registers in your application.
+The exact way of task execution depends on the adapter used.
+Most adapters can be run using console commands, which the component automatically registers in your application.

 The following command obtains and executes tasks in a loop until the queue is empty: